vsavkin/angulardart-sample-app/README.md

 ## Overview

-It is a server-less Web application built using `Angular.Dart` and `WebRTC` where you can:
+It is a server-less Web application built using `AngularDart` and `WebRTC` where you can:

 * Make a video call
 * Create an agenda for the call
 * Collaborate during the call

-## Dart and Angular.Dart
+## Dart and AngularDart

-`Dart` is a a new platform for Web development that includes a language, tools, and libraries. `Angular.Dart` is a framework that enables building rich client-side applications.
-The goal of this project is to be a sample application that can help you to get started with `Angular.Dart`.
+`Dart` is a a new platform for Web development that includes a language, tools, and libraries. `AngularDart` is a framework that enables building rich client-side applications.
+The goal of this project is to be a sample application that can help you to get started with `AngularDart`.

 ## Work in Progress